15 Best Podcast Hosting Sites of 2021 (Plus Free Options)

 What Podcast Platforms Should I Publish My Podcast On?

-These directories ensure you get in front of the most listeners and your RSS feeds are updated automatically after each episode.
+These directories ensure you get in front of the most listeners and your feeds are updated automatically after each episode.
 Here’s a quick list of some of the top podcast platforms.

-1. How to Submit Your Podcast to iTunes
+1. How to Submit Your Podcast to iTunes.

-Here’s how to get your podcast on iTunes:
+Here’s how to get your podcast uploaded:

-2. Sign into iTunes Connect.
+2. Sign in to iTunes Connect.

-3. Click on the top left area of the podcast dashboard and enter your RSS feed into the text box.
+3. Click on the top-left area of the podcast dashboard and enter your RSS feed into the text box.

 4. All of your podcast’s information will load from your podcast host and show you a feed preview.
 Make sure that all of your text and artwork looks ready to go.

-5. Click submit and wait for approval.
+5. Click submit and wait for the approval.

-2. How to Submit Your Podcast to Google Play
+2. How to Submit Your Podcast to Google Play.

 Here’s how to submit your podcast to Google Play: